 - SEER: 14 or higher

-This tax credit won’t be the only savings you’ll observe when you get a new high-efficiency heat pump.
-Some of the most efficient solutions can save you hundreds of dollars on your utility costs throughout the year.
-And you’ll also have greater confidence in your HVAC system to maintain your indoor space at just the right temperature.
+This tax credit won’t be the only savings you’ll find when you get a new high-efficiency heat pump.
+Several of the most efficient heat pumps can save you hundreds of dollars on your energy costs during the year.
+And the family will also have greater confidence in your HVAC system to keep your house at just the right temperature.

-Whether you think of questions regarding your eligibility for a tax credit, or if there are other local savings you might be eligible for by getting a new high-efficiency heat pump, give our pros at Bain Heating & Air Conditioning a call at 256-270-1196.
+When you have questions regarding your eligibility for a tax credit, or if there are other local savings you may be eligible for by purchasing a new high-efficiency heat pump, give our team at Bain Heating & Air Conditioning a call at 256-270-1196.
 You could also visit ENERGY STAR or reach out to your local utility establishment if you have questions about other eligible home products.